Title: Research Leader: Innovation, Health and Science

 Knowledge and personal qualities

-If you feel that you have the qualities to be a part of our team, please submit an application via RAND Europe’s online careers portal.
+If you feel that you have the qualities to further strengthen our team, please submit an application via RAND Europe’s online careers portal.
 You will need to submit a CV, covering letter and a short writing sample (up to 3 pages, aimed at a non-technical audience).
-Please note, your CV, covering letter and writing sample must be submitted as a single document.
+Please ensure that your CV, covering letter and writing sample is submitted as one single document.

 The deadline for applications is 6 January 2019.